lightdash/helm-charts/charts/lightdash/README.md

 ## Values

+Note The `secret.*` values are used to create [kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
+If you don't want helm to manage this, you may wish to separately create a secret named `<release-name>-lightdash`.

 | Key | Type | Default | Description |
 |-----|------|---------|-------------|
 | affinity | object | `{}` |  |